lxc-xx/cvpr2014/README.md

 Building from source
 ====================

-To build a tool, navigate to the correspoding directory in **src**, make sure you have the dependencies installed and type
+To build a tool, navigate to the correspoding directory in **src**, make sure you have the dependencies installed and type:
 > $ make

 The binaries will be placed in the **build** sub-directory.